-Form A-6: Output Ranges
+Form A-6A: Output Ranges

-- A. Provide output ranges in the format shown in the file named "2006FormA6.xls" by using an automated program or script.
-A hard copy of the output range spreadsheets should be included in the submission.
+- A. Provide in the format shown the file named output ranges in "2006FormA62007FormA6A.xls" by using an automated program or script.
+A hard copy of the output range spreadsheets should shall be included in the submission.
 Provide the output ranges on CD in both Excel and PDF format as specified.
-The file name should include the abbreviated name of the modeler, the Standards year, and the Form name. - B. Provide loss costs by county.
-Within each county, loss costs should be shown separately per \$1,000 of exposure for personal residential, tenants, condo unit owners, and mobile home; for each major deductible option; and by construction type.
-For each of these categories using ZIP Code centroids, the output range should show the highest loss cost, the lowest loss cost, and the weighted average loss cost based on the 2002 Florida Hurricane Catastrophe Fund aggregate exposure data provided to each modeler in the file named "hlpm2002.exe."
+The file name should shall include the abbreviated name of the modeler, the Standards year, and the Form name.
+The file shall be provided in PDF format prior to the Commission's vote on acceptability. - B. Provide loss costs by county.
+Within each county, loss costs should_shall be shown separately per \$1,000 of exposure for personal residential, tenants, condo unit owners, and mobile home; for each major deductible option; and by construction type.
+For each of these categories using ZIP Code centroids, the output range should_shall show the highest loss cost, the lowest loss cost, and the weighted average loss cost based on the 2002 Florida Hurricane Catastrophe Fund aggregate exposure data provided to each modeler in the file named "hlpm2002.exe."
 A file named "02FHCFWts.xls" has also been provided for use in determining the weighted average loss costs.
 Include the statewide range of loss costs (i.e., low, high, and weighted average).
-For each of the loss costs provided, identify what that loss cost represents by line of business, deductible option, construction type, and coverages included, i.e., structure, contents, appurtenant structures, or additional living expenses as specified. - C. If a modeler has loss costs for a ZIP Code for which there is no exposure, then the modeler should give the loss costs zero weight (i.e., assume the exposure in that ZIP Code is zero).
-Provide a list in the submission document of those ZIP Codes where this occurs. - D. If the modeler does not have loss costs for a ZIP Code for which there is some exposure, the modeler should not assume such loss costs are zero, but should use only the exposures for which it has loss costs in calculating the weighted average loss costs.
-Provide a list in the submission document of the ZIP Codes where this occurs. - E. All anomalies in loss costs that are not consistent with the requirements of Standard A-10 and have been explained in Disclosure A-10.1 should be shaded.
+For each of the loss costs provided, identify what that loss cost represents by line of business, deductible option, construction type, and coverages included, i.e., structure, contents, appurtenant structures, or additional living expenses as specified. - C. If a modeler has loss costs for a ZIP Code for which there is no exposure, then the modeler should shall give the loss costs zero weight (i.e., assume the exposure in that ZIP Code is zero).
+Provide a list in the submission document of those ZIP Codes where this occurs. - D. If the modeler does not have loss costs for a ZIP Code for which there is some exposure, the modeler should_shall_not assume such loss costs are zero, but should_shall_use only the exposures for which it has loss costs in calculating the weighted average loss costs.
+Provide a list in the submission document of the ZIP Codes where this occurs. - E. All anomalies in loss costs that are not consistent with the requirements of Standard A-10 and have been explained in Disclosure A-10.1 should-shall be shaded.